rayhandestian/teaching-mlops/README.md

 After completing this practicum, you can:
 1. Experiment with different ML models
 2. Try more complex datasets
-3. Implement model drift detection
-4. Explore MLflow's model registry
+3. Explore MLflow's model registry
-5. Add automated testing
+4. Add automated testing